sofyansitorus/Iconized-List/README.md

-# Iconized-List
+# Iconized List
-WordPress plugin to add unordered list with icon on your WordPress site widget.
+WordPress plugin to add unordered list with font-awesome icon selector to your WordPress site widget.